 Inter held by Lazio at title party as debt deadline looms, Sassuolo down

-Inter Milan were held to a 1-1 draw by Lazio at Sunday's Serie A title party at the San Siro as the champions get set to lift the trophy with a major debt deadline leaving their future uncertain.
+Inter Milan were officially crowned Serie A champions at the San Siro on Sunday but a looming deadline for the club's owners to repay nearly 400 million euros of debt leaves the future uncertain.

-Denzel Dumfries secured a meaningless point for Inter with three minutes remaining by levelling Daichi Kamada's 32nd-minute opener for Lazio, who stay seventh but are level on 60 points with local rivals Roma who face Genoa in the day's late match.
+Denzel Dumfries' late header secured a meaningless 1-1 draw with Lazio, who stay seventh but are level on 60 points with local rivals Roma who face Genoa in the day's late match.

-Simone Inzaghi's team will care little about the result as the Scudetto was sealed weeks ago, but the trophy ceremony will take place against an uneasy backdrop as the club could be repossessed within a matter of days.
+Simone Inzaghi's team cared little about the result as the Scudetto was sealed weeks ago, but the trophy ceremony took place against an uneasy backdrop as the club could be repossessed within a matter of days.

 What was supposed to be a weekend of celebration has been overshadowed by the Tuesday deadline for the repayment of around 395 million euros ($429 million) to US fund Oaktree.